Viruses can cause cancer, but there is tremendous ongoing research on improving prevention and treatment outcomes for these cancers.

-Disrupting the signaling pathways of cellular genes, either by mutation or by tampering with how genes are expressed that affect cell growth.
+- Disrupting the signaling pathways of cellular genes, either by mutation or by tampering with how genes are expressed, affects cell growth.

 Epstein-Barr Virus (EBV):

-EBV is a type of herpes virus also known to cause infectious mononucleosis, or mono as it is commonly known.
-This virus is most often spread through saliva via coughing, sneezing, kissing or sharing personal items such as toothbrushes, drinking or eating utensils.
+EBV is a type of herpes virus also known to cause infectious mononucleosis, or mono, as it is commonly known.
+This virus is most often spread through saliva via coughing, sneezing, kissing, or sharing personal items such as toothbrushes or drinking or eating utensils.
 It also spreads via sexual contact and blood transfusions.
 Most people in the United States are infected with EBV by the end of their teen years.
-Once you have an EBV infection, the virus lives inside you (in your white blood cells) for the rest of your life even though most people have no symptoms after the first few weeks.
-There are no vaccines, medicines or other treatments to get rid of EBV but it helps that EBV infection doesn’t cause serious problems in most people.
+Once you have an EBV infection, the virus lives inside you (in your white blood cells) for the rest of your life, even though most people have no symptoms after the first few weeks.
+There are no vaccines, medicines, or other treatments to get rid of EBV, but it helps that EBV infection doesn’t cause serious problems in most people.